| Subscribe for news

 What is mould?

 One question we get asked on a regular basis is what is the difference between mould and mildew?
+There is actually no difference – it is just different names for the same thing.

 What about black toxic mould?